-- When you talk with employers about their programs, make absolutely sure you know their program requirements, and know what they expect of you so that you can seek good fit or match.
+- When you talk with employers about their programs, make sure you understand their program requirements, and know what they expect of you so that you can seek a good fit or match.

-- Both terms "co-op" and "internship" are in our program name because students in either type of work experience may enroll in the program if the work experience is eligible.
+- Both terms "co-op" and "internship" are in our program name because students in either type of work experience may enroll in the program.

 - Academic credit can only be granted by academic departments, and each academic department has its own policies on whether or not it will grant academic credit for an internship.